Old Fashioned Salmon Patties

 Old Fashioned Salmon Patties will take you back to grandma’s kitchen.

-This old fashioned recipe also has a secret ingredient: baking powder!
+This particular recipe, which I found in a 1970s Southern cookbook, has a secret ingredient: baking powder!

 The powder creates bubbles when it mixes with the salmon juice and introduces air into the salmon mixture.
 When the patties are fried, the air bubbles create a crisp, tempura-like texture on the outside.

-If you love seafood, make sure to check out two more classic recipes: Easy Cold Crab Dip and Shrimp Scampi Recipe Without Wine.
+If you love seafood, make sure to check out three more classic recipes: Easy Cold Crab Dip, Shrimp Dip with Cream Cheese, and Shrimp Scampi Recipe Without Wine.

 Jump to: